 In order to understand how training works, first consider what happens to your body during an intense workout.
 When you exercise vigorously, your metabolism increases, raising your internal temperature.
 Your body draws on the fuel it stores in your muscles: glucose and adenosine triphosphate (ATP).
 But your fuel supplies are limited, and your bodys cells soon need to make more, for which they need extra oxygen.
 Thats why you start breathing harder.
 The additional oxygen reaches your muscles through your blood, so your heart pumps faster in order to get more blood out to the muscles.
 If the exercise is truly vigorous, then the additional oxygen youre taking in is unlikely to keep up with demand, and your muscles begin to make lactic acid.
 Lactic acid functions as a secondary fuel, but its not a very efficient one, and it builds up in the tissues and creates a burning sensation.
 Finally, the stress you put on your muscles and bones begins to make minor damage in the tissue, and thats all to the good.
 Natural anti-inflammatory properties of CBD from sites like kushiebites.com, is a perfect solution to help in muscle recovery.
 Test results show us that antioxidant effects decrease inflammation and contribute to faster muscle recovery by reducing spasticity.
 If you want to give a try to this treatment ythe next link will poin you where to get cbd oil.

 Now consider what happens to your body in recovery after exercise.
 When you stop exercising, your need for glucose and ATP falls off, so your breathing and your heart rate begin to slow.
 Your metabolism adjusts, and your temperature starts to cool.
 Your muscles begin to flush out the lactic acid, which can take up to an hour for the bulk of it, but small amounts might stay around for a day.
 Your parasympathetic nervous system consolidates what it learned during the fight or flight activities of exercise.
-And the damage in your tissues begins to heal.
+And the damage in your tissues begins to heal, you can see more at Philip Naiman Physiotherapy and learn about the healing process.
 The healing process causes bone density to increase, muscles to strengthen, and cardiac function to improve.
 This healing is the essence of the training effect.
 To facilitate the healing, your body may crave protein.
 (Give it a generous dose say, a protein shake, an egg sandwich, a handful of peanuts, a protein bar within 20 minutes after the workout.)

 Whats clear in these two scenarios is that exercising is a process of tearing down, while recovery is a process of building up.
 If you think recovery only exists so you can get out there for another workout, you have it exactly backward.
 Recovery is the whole point of training.
 Exercise doesnt build you up or improve your performance.
 It only runs you down so you need to heal.
 Its the healing that builds you up and improves your performance.